Fallen-Breath/tweakermore/docs/document-en_us.md

 It will use the render distance fog instead, just like the camera is in the air

 - Category: MC Tweaks
-- Type: hotkey togglable boolean
+- Type: hotkey togglable boolean (Disable)
 - Default value: *no hotkey*, `false`

 ![disableCameraSubmersionFog](assets/disableCameraSubmersionFog.png)